shyamgupta196/TelegramToolkit/README.md

   -gn GRAPH_NAME, --graph-name GRAPH_NAME
                         Name of the graph created using the '-ccg' or '--create-channel-graph' option.
 Default: mygraph -mcn MESSAGE_CHAIN_NAME, --message-chain-name MESSAGE_CHAIN_NAME
                         Name of the CSV file containing the information to which channels a message was forwarded to.
-It only works with either '-cmc' or '--create- message-chain' option.
+It only works with either '-cmc' or '--create-message-chain' option.
                         Default: my_message_chain
+  -ef, --entity-frequency
+                        Compute the frequency of the entities from the raw Telegram data.
+  -efth ENTITY_FREQUENCY_THRESHOLD, --entity-frequency-threshold ENTITY_FREQUENCY_THRESHOLD
+                        Threshold to cut the entity frequency.
+Only entities appearing a number of times equal to or greater than the threshold are saved.
+It only works with either '-ef' or
+                        '--entity-frequency' option.
+Default: 1 -eft, --entity-frequency-type
+                        The Telegram Toolkit will consider the entity type while computing the entity frequency.
+It only works with either '-ef' or '--entity-frequency' option.
+  -efs ENTITY_FREQUENCY_DEST, --entity-frequency-save ENTITY_FREQUENCY_DEST
+                        The output file contaiing the entity frequency.
+It only works with either '-ef' or '--entity-frequency' option.
+Default: entity_frequency.json
+  -edc, --entity-distribution-channel
+                        Compute the distribution of the entities over channels.
+  -edth ENTITY_DISTRIBUTION_THRESHOLD, --entity-distribution-threshold ENTITY_DISTRIBUTION_THRESHOLD
+                        Threshold to cut the entity distribution over channels.
+Only entities appearing a number of times equal to or greater than the threshold are saved.
+It only works with either '-edc' or '--entity-distribution-channel' option.
+Default: 1 -edt, --entity-distribution-type
+                        The Telegram Toolkit will consider the entity type while computing the entity distribution over channels.
+It only works with either '-edc' or '--entity-distribution- channel' option.
+  -eds ENTITY_DISTRIBUTION_DEST, --entity-distribution-save ENTITY_DISTRIBUTION_DEST
+                        The output file contaiing the entity distribution over channels.
+It only works with either '-edc' or '--entity-distribution-channel' option.
+Default: entity_distribution_over_channels.json

 ```